jdelic/saltshaker-laptop/README.rst

   - uBlock,
   - Enpass,
   - German dictionary,
-  - Multi-account containers,
+  - Multi-account containers
-  - Gnome Extension Manager

 * Enforces Firefox sanitization on closing the browser and other settings.

+* Some other available applications include:

+  - nordvpn
+  - Discord
+  - OBS
+  - Airtame

 Getting to Netinst
 ------------------

-Download the `Debian Netinst ISO with non-free firmware <netinst_>`__.
+Download the `Debian Netinst ISO <netinst_>`__.
 Then install the minimal system.
 I like using the text mode installer and I partition like this: